flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

   doesn't exist!

-One example many people are familiar with is the HTTP stack, a "language" that be used to communicate between browser and server
+One example many people are familiar with is the HTTP stack, a "language" used to communicate between browser and server resources:
-resources:

-* HTTP structures content (request headers, request body)
+* HTTP structures content (request headers and request body as text)
 * TCP handles communication failures
 * IP handles addressing